confuego/DancingPhilosophers/readme.txt

 follower thread it's already danced with then it'll never stop.
 There two problems that arise, how to tell if you've already got dances with every follower, and if you don't, what dances can you do, and are there any followers who are available.
 The easiest way to inspect problems with the code is to print out every time a particular thread changes a variable, calls a function, etc, and then check to see if it every finished doing that instruction.
-If you think there might be a problem, put a print statment to check it.
+If you think there might be a problem, put a print statement to check it.

 In your Haskell implementation, what aspects of the task were straightforward, and which ones felt laborious?